Common Spinal Disc Problems

 Precautions and Self-Care

-To stay cautious and treat your disc problem faster, the patient must take measures for extra care.
+cautious and take measures for extra care.
+Some examples include:

-- Do not sit for long periods as it could put a strain on your back.
+- Do not sit for long periods as this could put a strain on your back.

-- Avoid movements like twisting or bending; it can increase pressure on the disk.
+- Avoid movements like twisting or bending of the spine; it can increase pressure on spinal disks.

 - While walking, sitting, and standing, pay attention to your posture.

-- Include back strengthening workouts in your regular habit
+- Include back strengthening workouts in your weekly routine.

-- Flexibility exercises can help reduce pain and reduce muscle tension.
+- Flexibility exercises can help reduce pain and muscle tension.

-- You must work on strengthening your abdomen.
-Strong stomach muscles will help support back muscles — people who work on their abdomen strength experience lesser back pains.
+- Strengthen your abdomen.
+Strong core and stomach muscles will help support back muscles — people who work on their abdominal strength experience less back pain episodes.

 - Yoga is a healthy activity for your back health and is also recommended by practitioners to build up back strength.